adevinta/zoe/docs/guides/avro/guide.md

 ```

 We could have omitted the `--subject` option as we have already told zoe about that topic's subject name in the configuration (see above).

-When zoe sees that we are using the `KafkaAvroDeserializer`, it automatically tries to convert data from json into Avro [Generic Records](https://avro.apache.org/docs/1.7.6/api/java/org/apache/avro/generic/GenericRecord.html) before supplying them to the producer.

 ## Reading data